-Chained assertions
+Chained and combined assertions

 - Before